Mario González (footballer, born 1996)

-Mario González Gutiérrez (/es/; born 25 February 1996) is a Spanish professional footballer who plays for Segunda División club Burgos.
-Mainly a forward, he can also play as a winger.
+Mario González Gutiérrez (/es/; born 25 February 1996) is a Spanish professional footballer who plays mainly as a forward but also as a winger for Armenian Premier League club Noah.

 Club career

 Villarreal

 Born in Villarcayo de Merindad de Castilla la Vieja, Province of Burgos, Castile and León, González joined Villarreal CF's youth system in 2012.
 On 30 August 2014, he made his senior debut for the C team, starting in a 3–1 home loss against CD Castellón in the Tercera División.

 González scored his first senior goal on 5 October 2014, the third in a 4–0 home victory over FC Jove Español San Vicente.
-He added a brace against Orihuela CF on 14 December, two more against Benigànim and Ontinyent CF in the following season, and a hat-trick in a 6–1 rout of CD Acero on 28 November 2015.
+He added a brace against Orihuela CF on 14 December, two more against UD Benigànim and Ontinyent CF in the following season, and a hat-trick in a 6–1 rout of CD Acero on 28 November 2015.

 González made his first-team debut on 17 August 2016, coming on as a second-half substitute for Rafael Santos Borré in a 2–1 home loss to AS Monaco FC in the play-off round of the UEFA Champions League.
 His first match in La Liga was three days later, when he replaced Alexandre Pato in the 1–1 draw at Granada CF.

 In July 2019, González signed a one-year deal with French Ligue 2 club Clermont Foot.
 A year later, after exercising an option in his contract, he returned to Villarreal on a two-year deal.

 González went on loan to Portugal's C.D.
 Tondela in the summer of 2020.
 He scored a career-best 15 times during his spell (ranking fourth in the Primeira Liga individual charts for the campaign), including three in 12 minutes in a 3–2 away win against Moreirense FC.